 Ownership of Work

 Intellectual property is very serious.
-Ensure that you have made provision for who will take ownership of the project when your products are delivered.
-Usually, the client will do so after completion of all payments.
+Ensure that you have made a provision for who will take ownership of the project when your products are delivered.
+Usually, the client will do so after the completion of all payments.

 Define Payment Terms

 In order to be paid fairly you should first know how you will charge your client.

 It is generally advisable to charge per-project for larger tasks, and charge by-the-hour for smaller ones where a time difference of 1 or 2 hours matters and must be reflected in your earnings.